 Scotland is home to several famously haunted cities, including Edinburgh.
-High above the city, Edinburgh Castle is teeming with paranormal phenomena and haunting history.
+High above the city, Edinburgh Castle is teeming with paranormal phenomena and a haunting history.
 In 1440, the Castle was the site of an incident known as "The Black Dinner."
-This was a brutal mass murder that went on to inspire the infamous "Red Wedding" in Game of Thrones.
-But that's not all — torture, executions, and witches being burned at the stake were all common occurrences at the castle.
-So it should come as no surprise that over the years, visitors have encountered headless ghosts, hovering specters, and terrifying tricksters with a penchant for pulling hair.
+This was a brutal mass murder that inspired the infamous "Red Wedding" in Game of Thrones.
+But that's not all — torture, executions, and witches being burned at the stake were all everyday occurrences at the castle.
+So it should come as no surprise that visitors have encountered headless ghosts, hovering specters, and terrifying tricksters with a penchant for pulling hair over the years.

-Elsewhere in Edinburgh (or, rather, under Edinburgh), you'll find Mary King's Close — a historic street (now completely enclosed underground) where those suffering from the plague were said to have been sealed up to protect the rest of the city from disease.
-One of those infected with the plague, a girl named Annie, still roams the area, and apparently has a sweet tooth!
+Elsewhere in Edinburgh (or, rather, under Edinburgh), you'll find Mary King's Close.
+This historic street (now completely enclosed underground) is where those suffering from the plague were sealed up to protect the rest of the city from disease.
+One of those infected with the plague, a girl named Annie, still roams the area (and apparently has a sweet tooth!).
 Be sure to visit the Edinburgh Vaults, too.
 It's a popular tourist destination, also underground, which once housed pubs and shops and is now the site of frequent ghost sightings!

 RIP in Rome, Italy

-The Eternal City has a rich history, so it should come as no surprise that Rome rounds out our haunted cities list.
-The Colosseum, built to entertain ancient Romans with blood, gore, and violence, is said to be haunted by ghosts of gladiators and guards, as well as lions and tigers (no bears have been reported, but still, oh my!).
+The Eternal City has a rich — and haunting — history.
+The Colosseum, built to entertain ancient Romans with blood, gore, and violence, is haunted by ghosts of gladiators and guards, as well as lions and tigers (no bears have been reported, but still, oh my!).
 Turn the creep factor up another notch and visit the city's catacombs and the Capuchin Crypt.
 Rome's most famous ghost is Beatrice Cenci, an aristocratic young woman who was executed after murdering her abusive father.
 It's said that Beatrice appears each year on the night of September 10th on the bridge leading to Castel Sant'Angelo.

 Set Sail For Scares

 The only thing better than hearing a good scary story is experiencing one for yourself.
 These 10 spooky destinations are a good starting point, but fascinating frights are waiting to be discovered in nearly every port we visit.
-From the macabre Mediterranian to "boo"tiful Brazil and beyond, tales of the strange, creepy, and otherworldly are out there waiting for you.
+From the macabre Mediterranean to petrifying Portugal and beyond, tales of the strange, creepy, and otherworldly are out there waiting for you.
 Start planning your dark detour, spooky sojourn, or eerie excursion today.

 Other Blogs You May Like...